 History of Ratangarh Mata Temple Datia Madhya Pradesh

 The history of Ratangarh Temple is very old.
-Ratangarh is actually a name of a hill that is believed to be a fortress in ancient times.
-It is situated on the banks of the Sindh river in an extremely dense forest.
+Ratangarh is actually the name of a hill that is believed to be a fortress in ancient times.
+It is situated on the banks of the Sindh River in an extremely dense forest.
 It was home to many wild animals like tigers, lions, and leopards but for the past many years, the movement of such animals in the temple areas is very minimal.

-For the last two decades, due to the terror of dacoits, people visiting here was reduced.
+For the last two decades, due to the terror of dacoits, people visiting here have reduced.
 But then the Ratangarh Wali Mata shows her miracle by giving dreams to all the dacoits and telling them to not hurt anyone visiting her temple.
-After then all the dacoits swear to not hurt anyone going on the road to Ratangarh temple but if someone goes off the road then the dacoits will rob that person.
+After that, all the dacoits swear to not hurt anyone going on the road to Ratangarh temple but if someone goes off the road then the dacoits will rob that person.

 There is a popular story about the origin of Ratangarh Wali Mata.
 It is said that the king of Ratangarh, Raja Ratan Singh has seven sons and one daughter.
 The daughter of Ratan Singh was very beautiful and the fame of her beauty was far & wide.
 Attracted by the fame of her beauty, Khilji ruler Alauddin Khilji attacked the Ratangarh and killed Raja Ratan Singh with all his sons.

 On receiving the news of her father’s and brother’s death, the princess prayed to Mother Earth to give her a place in her lap.
 Just like the Goddess Sita did in the epic Ramayana, the princess got into the stones of the Ratangarh hill.
 The same princess is worshiped here as Ratangarh Wali Mata.
-Along with this, the younger brother of the princess whom she love the most, who was martyred in the war also worshiped here as Kunwar Baba.
+Along with this, the younger brother of the princess whom she loved the most, who was martyred in the war also worshiped here as Kunwar Baba.

 Ratangarh Temple is a symbol of love between brother and sister, it is also famous as the temple of brother & sister.
-On the Bhai Dooj day during the Diwali festival, lakhs of devotees gathered here and offer prayers to the Ratangarh Mata and Kunwar Sahab Baba.
+On the Bhai Dooj day during the Diwali festival, lakhs of devotees gathered here and offered prayers to the Ratangarh Mata and Kunwar Sahab Baba.

 According to the inscriptions found in the Ratangarh fort and temple, the guru of Maratha King Chhatrapati Shivaji Maharaj, Samarth Ramdas came here in the year 1666.
 He did spiritual practices in solitude for about 6 months to plan Shivaji’s rescue from Agra Fort.
 Shivaji’s cavalry commandos brought him to Ratangarh Mata Temple after the rescue as it was too dense of a jungle for the Mughal army to comb.

-How To Reach Ratangarh Mata Temple In Datia MP
+How to Reach Ratangarh Mata Temple in Datia MP

 Are you looking for the best way to reach the Ratangarh Mata Temple in Datia Madhya Pradesh, then now I am going to provide you with a complete travel guide on how to reach Ratangarh Mata Temple in the Datia district.